Trump walks back summit comments, says he supports intel agencies on Russia meddling

 President Donald Trump said he "has full faith" in and accepts the U.S. intelligence community's conclusion that meddling took place during the 2016 elections as he prepared to meet with members of Congress at the White House on Tuesday.

 "I accept our intelligence community's conclusion that meddling took place," Trump said reading from remarks which came more than a day after he questioned their findings.
-He that it "could be other people also.
+He added that it "could be other people also.
 There's a lot of people out there."

+His typed prepared remarks included what appeared to be a handwritten note in black marker which read: "There was no collusion."

 Trump said he misspoke during Monday's joint presser with Vladimir Putin and meant to say there was no reason "it wouldn't be Russia" behind election meddling.